yanjing19989/simple-file-upload-download-server/README.md

 - List: Auto-loads file list with search filtering, select all/invert selection, and bulk download support
 - Theme: Click theme button in top-right corner to switch between light/dark/auto modes
 - Color Theme: Click color palette button (🎨) to select preset colors or reset to default theme
-- Download: Select files and click "Download Selected" for bulk downloads
+- Download: Select files and click "Download Selected" for bulk downloads, supports resuming

 **Classic Interface (`-c` enabled):**
 - Upload: Select files, click Upload.
 If encrypted mode is on, the page prompts for the key